ASHRITH-SAMBARAJU/BLOCKCHAIN-BASED-ACADEMIC-CREDENTIALS-ISSUANCE/src/Images/outputs/README.md

-# 🎓 Blockchain-Based Academic Credentials Issuance System
+# Blockchain-Based Academic Credentials Issuance System

-## 🧠 Overview
+## Overview

 This project is a blockchain-powered academic credentials issuance platform designed to simplify and secure the process of certificate issuance and verification.
-Built using Ethers.js for blockchain integration and Twilio for OTP-based authentication, the system allows multiple universities to issue tamper-proof digital certificates to students, who can download them securely
+Built using Ethers.js for blockchain integration and Twilio for OTP-based authentication, the system allows multiple universities to issue tamper-proof digital certificates to students, who can download them securely.

 ---

-## 🚀 Key Features
+## Key Features

-- 🔐 OTP-based authentication (Twilio)
+- OTP-based authentication (Twilio)
-- 🏫 Multi-role access: Student, University, Verifier
+- Multi-role access: Student, University, Verifier
-- 📃 Certificate upload and verification
+- Certificate upload and verification
-- 🧾 Blockchain-backed issuance with Ethers.js
+- Blockchain-backed issuance with Ethers.js
-- 📈 Dashboards for real-time credential visibility
+- Dashboards for real-time credential visibility
-- 📂 Bulk student upload and verification
+- Bulk student upload and verification
-- 🧠 Built with React + TypeScript + Node.js
+- Built with React + TypeScript + Node.js

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 | Layer        | Tools                                |
 |--------------|---------------------------------------|